dhdanudahlan/smartfinance-android/README.md

 A personal finance tracker that helps users manage their income, expenses, and financial goals.

 ## Core Features.
-- Budgeting Tools: Create, track, and edit budgets with visual progress indicators.
+### Budgeting
+- Budget Creation: Users can create budgets for specific categories (e.g., Food, Transportation) with a monthly or weekly duration.
+- Progress Tracking: Visualize budget utilization with progress bars or pie charts.
+- Notifications: Notify users when spending approaches or exceeds the set budget.
+### Expense Tracking
-- Expense Tracking: Categorize expenses with customizable tags and attach notes or receipts.
+- Expense Entry: Users can log expenses with details like amount, category, date, and optional notes.
-- Category Management: Categorize transactions (e.g., food, travel, bills).
+- Categorization: Assign expenses to predefined or custom categories.
+- Attachments: Allow users to attach receipts or images.
-- Data Visualization: Use charts and graphs to show spending trends (e.g., Pie Charts for categories, Line Charts for monthly trends).
+- Visual Insights: Provide charts and graphs showing expense trends over time.
-- Reports: Generate downloadable reports (PDF/Excel) for specific time periods.
+### Financial Goal Setting
-- Goal Setting: Allow users to set financial goals with progress tracking.
+- Goal Creation: Users can set financial goals (e.g., saving $2000 for a vacation) with deadlines.
-- Notifications: Reminders for bill payments or spending limits.
+- Progress Tracking: Visualize savings progress with interactive charts.
+- Automation: Suggest savings plans based on the goal and user’s financial habits.
+### Other Features
+- Generate detailed reports (PDF/Excel) for specified periods.
+- Include expense breakdowns and budgeting summaries.
-- Data Security: Use biometric authentication and encrypted data storage.
+- Use biometric authentication and encrypted data storage
-- Multi-Currency Support: Allow users to manage finances in different currencies.
-- Offline Support: Enable the app to work seamlessly without an internet connection.
-- Cloud Backup: Sync data using Firebase.

 ## Project Details
 ### Core Tech Stack: